 Growth Mindsets is a key concept which shapes the ethos of our school based on the work of Carol Dweck.
 Rather than simply praising success we praise effort and persistence.

-We believe the best thing to do is to teach children to love challenges, be intrigued by mistakes, enjoy effort and keep on learning.
+We believe the best thing to do is to teach children to love challenges, be intrigued by mistakes, enjoy the effort and keep on learning.
 We start these concepts from entry into Nursery.
 Children are taught resilience and are seen to be competent in all aspects of learning.
 The characteristics of effective learning are embedded in the Early Years Foundation Stage allowing children to develop a lifelong love of learning.
-For children who find work easy we make sure they encounter more difficult tasks.
+For children who find work easy, we make sure they encounter more difficult tasks.
 We wish for children to recognise that effort, persistence and good teaching are what help them improve.

 We hope this will help you to support positive attitudes towards learning and high self-esteem in children at home, just as we are doing in school

 Having been introduced to the concept of growth mindset at St Matthew’s on our September 2017 Teacher Training Day, pupils have participated in a range of activities to learn more about it and try to display a growth mindset in school (and at home).
 Pupils are taught how their brains work and how new connections are formed when we try new things and practise them, over and over.

 We have introduced the theories of Dr Carol Dweck, Professor of Psychology at Stanford University, who conducted a lifetime’s research into mindsets and concluded a difference between a fixed mindset (the belief that intelligence is fixed) and a growth mindset (the belief that intelligence can grow).

 Pupils have learnt about famous and influential people who have succeeded due to having a growth mindset and not giving up on their goal.
 We have had PSHE lessons and assemblies about growth mindset, but most importantly, teachers and pupils have embraced the language and the way of thinking that promotes using a growth mindset in all lessons.